GICSAFePhD/Layouts/README.md

 ```
 index i was used to select examples, but any name can be used instead, if it exists in \Layouts

+3. Set up configuration

-3. Function move_signals can be enabled (to avoid signal overlapping) or disabled (to allow signal overllaping).
+* Function move_signals can be enabled (to avoid signal overlapping) or disabled (to allow signal overllaping).
 ```python
 move_signals(signals,nodes,TRUE / FALSE)
 ```